Psychology Undergraduate Excellence Program Internships

 For over 40 years, the UVA Internship Placement Program (IPP) has connected students with quality professional internships.
 The IPP team matches you with a customized internship placement based on the best opportunities for your interests, skills, and goals.
 We will help you develop your skills and knowledge through a Professional Development Workshop and provide ongoing support in all aspects of your internship experience.
 All internship sites are pre-qualified to meet UVA standards and guidelines established for internships by the Department of Labor Fair Labor Standards Act.

 While internship placement cannot be guaranteed, one application provides you with consideration for multiple opportunities.
 Questions?
 Schedule a virtual IPP Advising Appointment online on Handshake or by calling the UVA Career Center at 434-924-8900.

-Visit the Internship Placement Program for more information.
+Visit the Career Center Internship page for more resources related to internships.

 Earning Academic Credit, Internship Requirements & Authorizations

 Internships can be paid, unpaid, or for academic credit.
 How do you evaluate and weigh these options?
 While academic credit legitimizes an unpaid experience, in order to be identified as an internship, the experience must fit the internship criteria outlined by the National Association of College and Employers (NACE) which adhere to the US Department of Labor Fair Standards Act (FLSA).
 Employers may require credit as part of the internship experience.
 Please contact the UVA Career Center for more information. firstname.lastname@example.org

 Have you found an internship on your own that requires earning academic credit?

 UNST 2820 - Internship Reflection Course